EugeniaSilantjeva/nd00333_AZMLND_C2/README.md

 Step 5.4 Swagger - HTTP API Methods and Responses (cont'd)
 ![](Images/Step5.4%20-%20Swagger%20-%20HTTP%20API%20methods%20and%20responces.JPG)

-## Step 6: Consume model endpoints
+## Step 6: Consume Model Endpoints
 We consume the REST endpoint to interact with the trained model via POST request

 Step 6.1 endpoint.py Producing JSON Output
 ![](Images/Step6.1%20-%20endpoint.py%20producing%20JSON%20output.JPG)

-## Step 7: Create and publish a pipeline
+## Step 7: Create and Publish a Pipeline
 In this step, I created an ML pipeline and consumed the REST endpoint to interact with the pipeline via POST request.
 This step is important because it allows us to rerun the whole pipeline.

 Step 7.1 A Pipline is Created